cambridgeltl/panlex-bli/README.md

 * Thai (th): [th-L<sub>2</sub>]
 * Turkish (tr): [tr-L<sub>2</sub>]

-If you want to download the entire bundle at once, please click [here]
+If you want to download the entire bundle for all 210 language pairs at once, please click [here]

 ### Some (Important) Remarks: